schauveau/wf-recorder/README.md

 Another possibility is to do first the conversion using `format=nv12,hwupload`but this is of course using more CPU (and less GPU).

 Filters may be required if the selected profile is using a different pixel format than the default for that encoder.
-For example, on my system the VAAPI HEVC encoders supports the profile  `main10`  that uses the pixel format `p010` (so 10 bit depth vs 8 bits for `nv12`), it may be required to change the video filters.
+For example, on my system the VAAPI HEVC encoders supports the profile  `main10` is using the pixel format `p010` (so 10 bit depth vs 8 bits for `nv12`).
 The default filters are also not used when the `-v` option is used.
 ```
 # Record at 25 frames per second
 wf-recorder-x -v "fps=25,hwupload,scale_vaapi=format=nv12" -e h264_vaapi